jetsonhacks/installPlayStation3Eye/README.md

 This is has been compiled against the stock kernel: 3.10.40-ged4f697.

-The module will only work with this specific LT4 21.2 release.
+The driver will only work with this specific LT4 21.2 release.
 Included is a shell file to copy the driver to the correct directory location.